-Embracing diversity helps your organization prevent discrimination and promote comprehensiveness.
+Embracing diversity is important because it helps your organization prevent discrimination and promote comprehensiveness.
 Having a diverse work force can increase staff retention and productivity.
+The four designated groups that are vital with embracing diversity are: Persons with Disability, Aboriginal People, Visible Minorities, and Women.
 This will enhance the company’s awareness of the diverse relationships with customers, increase the company’s ability to manage change, and develop the creativity of the organization.
 Diversity can contribute to the business goals and values.

 The HR Council outlines three key components of building a foundation for diversity.
 For change to take place, employers need to make a firm commitment and take action.
 This is how organizations can build a strong foundation for diversity.